architech-boards/T1040/source/qs.rst

 The option **-j 4** is used to tell Bitbake how many tasks can be executed at the same time.
 These are related to the number of processors of your (virtual) machine, and should be set with a number that is two times the number of processors on your (virtual) machine.
 If for example, your (virtual) machine has/sees 2 cores, then you should set those variables with the number **4**.

 Now you have the Yocto installed and ready to build a Linux distribution.
-Everytime you will want build a linux distribution using Yocto you will have to open a terminal and enter the following commands:
+Every time you will want build a Linux distribution using Yocto you will have to open a terminal and enter the following commands:

 ::